drvinceknight/unpeudemath/_posts/2014-08-27-sneak-preview-of-game-theory-in-sage-2-of-3.md

 - code
 - game theory
 - sage
-comments      : false
+comments      : true
 ---

 In my previous post [here](http://vincent-knight.com/unpeudemath/code/2014/08/01/a-sneak-preview-of-game-theory-in-sage-1-of-3/) I described some of the [Sage](http://sagemath.org/) development that [+James Campbell](https://plus.google.com/+JamesCampbell95/posts) and I spent a lot of time this Summer working on.
-In that post I described some work that has subsequently been accepted and including in the latest release of Sage (here's the latest [changlog](http://www.sagemath.org/mirror/src/changelogs/sage-6.3.txt): code to calculate the Shapley value.
+In that post I described some work that has subsequently been accepted and included in the latest release of Sage (here's the latest [changlog](http://www.sagemath.org/mirror/src/changelogs/sage-6.3.txt)): code to calculate the Shapley value.

 In this post I'll talk about the second of 3 tickets that James and I worked on: looking at Matching games.
 **This has not actually been reviewed yet so please do help us get this code in to Sage by taking a look at the ticket: [16331](http://trac.sagemath.org/ticket/16331).**